aukilabs/posemesh/core/compute-node/README.md

 - The crate uses Tokio throughout; tests rely on the multi-threaded runtime, so avoid enabling the single-threaded scheduler when adding new async tests.
 - `LOG_FORMAT=text` is useful during local development to keep logs readable.
-- The HTTP router is minimal by design.
-If you extend it, keep the registration handler backwards compatible with the DDS callback contract.
+- The HTTP router is legacy; compute nodes do not require inbound callbacks.